 Stage II and III bladder cancer is often referred to as muscle invasive bladder cancer (MIBC) often treated with removal of the bladder (cystectomy).
 Clinical studies increasingly suggest that bladder removal may be avoided in a majority of patients using a combined approach consisting of neoadjuvant chemotherapy, followed by limited surgery, immunotherapy and close surveillance.1

 Patients with Stage II (T2) bladder cancer have cancer that invades through the connective tissue into the muscle wall, but has not spread outside the bladder wall or to local lymph nodes.

 Patients who achieve a complete response following chemotherapy and/or radiation are followed closely and are treated with a radical cystectomy if cancer returns.
-It is important to realize that several physicians, including a urologist, a medical oncologist, and a radiation oncologist may be required to assist you in making the appropriate decision concerning the initial choice of treatment for Stage II bladder cancer.
+It is important to realize that several physicians, including a urologist, a medical oncologist, and a radiation oncologist may be required to assist you in making the appropriate decision concerning the initial choice of treatment for stage II – III bladder cancer.

 The general health condition of the patient may help determine which approach to treatment is most appropriate.
 It is important to consider whether the patient is well enough to undergo radical cystectomy and creation of an artificial bladder.
 It is the general health condition, rather than age, that can be the limiting factor for this type of surgery.
 For patients in good condition, the choice will depend on the extent of cancer and the preferences of the patient and treating physicians.